Arkansas Hourly Paycheck Calculator

 How are tips treated in Arkansas paycheck calculations?

-Reported tips are taxable for federal income tax, Social Security, Medicare, and Arkansas state income tax.
-Include tips to ensure correct withholding and minimum-wage compliance where tip credits apply.
+Reported tips are subject to federal income tax, Social Security, Medicare and Arkansas state income tax.
+Include all reported tips to ensure correct withholding and compliance with minimum-wage and tip-credit rules. :contentReference[oaicite:12]{index=12}

 How do multiple jobs affect my withholding?

-Use the IRS multiple-jobs guidance on your W-4 and ensure AR4EC reflects your situation.
-Model each job separately to avoid under-withholding across employers.
+Use the IRS multiple-jobs worksheet on Form W-4 and ensure Form AR4EC reflects your full employment scenario.
+Model each job separately if possible to avoid under-withholding across employers.

 What is Additional Medicare tax and when does it apply?